Microsoft Dataverse: the backbone of your Power Platform solutions

 • Existing integrations

 Factor in how existing systems and applications interact with your current data store.
-You’ll need a plan for re-pointing these integrations to Dataverse or potentially replicating certain data to ensure seamless operation after migration.
+You’ll need a plan for re-pointing these integrations to Dataverse or potentially replicating certain data to bring seamless operation after migration.

 • Skills and resources